ohld/django-telegram-bot/README.md

 # How to run

-## Quickstart: Pooling & SQLite
+## Quickstart: Polling & SQLite

-The fastest way to run the bot is to run it in pooling mode using SQLite database without all Celery workers for background jobs.
+The fastest way to run the bot is to run it in polling mode using SQLite database without all Celery workers for background jobs.
 This should be enough for quickstart:

 ``` bash
 git clone https://github.com/ohld/django-telegram-bot